-The management system that coordinates all of the user accounts is new and will be implemented in time for iGEM 2009 (ung.igem.org).
-It is called the Users & Groups system and it is where you will log in for every website or wiki that makes up the Registry and iGEM.
+The management system that coordinates all of the user accounts is called the Users & Groups system and it is where you will log in for every website or wiki that makes up the Registry and iGEM.
 You will only have to log in once at the Users & Groups site in order to have access to the Registry and iGEM sites.
-This is unlike in the past where the login system for the Registry and for iGEM was complex and not coupled together, leading you to have to log in multiple times for multiple sites.
-You should note that the web address for the Users & Groups system will not fall under the igem.org or partsregistry.org websites.
-When logging in, you will see that you are at a different website.
-But don't worry!
-That website has the power to log you in to igem.org (iGEM) and partsregistry.org (the Registry).
-And any login link that you see anywhere on igem.org or partsregistry.org will automatically take you to the Users & Groups system.
-It will be a seemless and transparent transition.
+Any login link that you see anywhere on igem.org or partsregistry.org will automatically take you to the Users & Groups system.
+It is a seemless and transparent transition.

 In order to create an account, go to the 'create an account page'.
 It will look like this:

-The most important thing to remember when creating a user account is that we are asking you to provide us TWO names.
-Your user name will only be used to log in.
+The most important thing to remember when creating a user account is that we are asking you to provide us TWO names: your real name and your user name.
+Your user name will only be used to log in to iGEM and the Registry.
 Your real name will be used for everything else - including keeping track of edits that you make, attributing credit to anything that you have done, and any other presence that you have on iGEM and the Registry.
-Think of it as your user name being your login name and your real name being your professional identity.
-Your login name can be anything that you want but your real name must take the form [first name] [last name].
+Your user name is simply your login name and your real name is your professional identity.
+Your user/login name can be anything that you want but your real name must take the form [first name] [last name].
 At this time, we can only accept character A-Z and numbers 0-9.
 We unfortunately cannot accept any special characters yet.
 We realize that this might pose an inconvenience to some but please be aware that we are working towards having full character support at some point in the near future.

 When you create an account you will be asked for the school or organization you are affiliated with.
 This is NOT the name of the iGEM team you are on.
 This is the school that you attend or the organization that you are with.
 For example, if Boston College and Cambridge College were to join together to form an iGEM team called Massachusetts, a student at Boston College would write that their school is Boston College, NOT Massachusetts.